Cold Spring, New Jersey

-Cold Spring is an unincorporated community in Lower Township, Cape May County, New Jersey.
+Cold Spring is an unincorporated community in Lower Township, Cape May County, in the U.S. state of New Jersey.

 History

 A post office was established in 1809, with Aaron Eldredge as the first postmaster.

 There are several historic properties in the area.
 The Cold Spring Presbyterian Church, also known as the "Old Brick", is a historic church listed on the National Register of Historic Places in 1991.
+The George Hildreth House was listed on the NRHP in 1999.

 The Historic Cold Spring Village is an open-air museum containing several NRHP listed buildings.
 The Cold Spring Grange Hall, listed in 1998, serves as the entrance to the village.

 Education

 As with other parts of Lower Township it is covered by Lower Township School District for elementary grades and Lower Cape May Regional School District for secondary grades.

 Three of the Lower Township elementary district facilities are in Cold Spring: